ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/grpc.md

 ---
 layout: ballerina-cli-documentation-left-nav-pages-swanlake
 title: gRPC/Protocol Buffers
-description: The 'Protocol Buffers to Ballerina' tool provides capabilities to generate Ballerina source code for the Protocol Buffer definition.
+description: The `Protocol Buffers to Ballerina` tool provides capabilities to generate Ballerina source code for the Protocol Buffer definition.
 keywords: ballerina, protocol buffers, programming language
 permalink: /learn/cli-documentation/grpc/
 active: grpc
 intro: Protocol Buffers is an open-source cross-platform data format used to serialize structured data. gRPC uses Protocol Buffers as Interface Definition Language to create service contracts, detailing all of its remote functions and message formats.
-The 'Protocol Buffers to Ballerina' tooling makes it easy for users to develop service documented in a Protocol Buffers by generating Ballerina service/client stub files and skeletons.
+The `Protocol Buffers to Ballerina` tooling makes it easy for users to develop a service documented in a Protocol Buffers by generating Ballerina service/client stub files and skeletons.
 redirect_from:
   - /learn/how-to-generate-code-for-protocol-buffers
   - /learn/how-to-generate-code-for-protocol-buffers/